ansar317/Sentiment-Analysis/README.md

 ## Overview

-This project aims to perform sentiment analysis on movie reviews, classifying them as either positive or negative.
-Sentiment analysis is a natural language processing (NLP) task that involves determining the sentiment expressed in a piece of text.
+With the help of sentiment analysis, this project will categorise movie reviews as either good or negative.
+One type of natural language processing (NLP) task is sentiment analysis, which is figuring out the sentiment that is being expressed in a text.

 ## Table of Contents